Hardware, Info & Updates

 DT 990 Pros 80 ohms (on Amazon/Thomann)

 Beyerdynamic’s DT 990 PROs, similar to the iLouds, are right up there in terms of one of the best purchases I’ve made over the last few years.
 More information on them here.
+There are some imperfections though which I discussed in my Amazon video.

 While they’re not number one, I’ve been truly impressed by how amazing these headphones are.
 They sound fantastic.